Probing New Limits for the Violation of the Equivalence Principle in the solar-reactor neutrino sector as a next to leading order effect: VEP Model for Massive Neutrinos

 \section{VEP Model for Massive Neutrinos}

 We start stating that the model will apply only to weak gravitational fields, so that no spin-gravity effects will be considered here.
-By doing so, one may use the Klein-Gordon equation to describe the neutrino field: $\left(g_{\mu\nu}\partial^{\mu}\partial^{\nu}+m^2\right)\Psi =0$, where $g_{\mu\nu}$ is the metric tensor and $\Psi$ represents a scalar approximation to the neutrino field.
+By doing so, one may use the Klein-Gordon equation to describe the neutrino field: